 Homework: Homework will be assigned weekly on Webassign.
-It will be assigned on Wednesday and due the following Wednesday.
+It will be assigned on Friday and due the following Thursday.
 Since calculators are not permitted on quizzes and tests, I encourage you to use them sparingly on the homework, but computations will sometimes require them.
 Late homework will not be accepted.
 The lowest Webassign grade will, however, be dropped.
-We will also have various written homework assignments throughout the semester; these allow students to practice communicating mathematics and to receive more comprehensive feedback than would be possible on Webassign.
+We will also have a written homework assignment due after completing each of the four units; these allow students to practice communicating mathematics, encounter more challenging problems, and receive more comprehensive feedback than would be possible on Webassign.

 Quizzes: Each week during the Tuesday discussion section, we will have a quiz covering the previous week's material.
 These serve the dual purpose of both preparation for working in a test environment and practice in effectively writing and communicating your ideas in calculus.
-Quizzes may not be made up, but rather, I will drop your lowest grade.
+Quizzes may not be made up; rather, I will calculate your grade using only your ten highest scores.

 Exams: There will be two midterms and a final.
 As Math 1320 is a coordinated course, all tests are jointly written and all students take a common exam.
-The midterms will be held on Thursday, February 25, and Thursday, April 14; they will begin at 7:00 PM and will last 90 minutes.
+The midterms will be held on Wednesday, February 21, and Wednesday, April 11; they will begin at 7:00 PM and will last 90 minutes.
 For students with midterm time conflicts, there will be a make-up exam given on the following morning at 7:20 AM, for which requests must be submitted at least a week before the test.
 Exams are closed-book, with no calculators permitted.
 In exceptional cases in which a student cannot sit either exam time, that student must notify me as soon as possible (and at least one week in advance of the test date), and we will find a more amenable time.
-The final will be held on Saturday, May 7, at 7:00 PM; this exam is comprehensive (with a slight bias toward material that was not represented on either Midterm) and will last three hours.
+The final will be held on Tuesday, May 8, at 7:00 PM; this exam is comprehensive (with a slight bias toward material that was not represented on either Midterm) and will last three hours.